wildjames/flashcards/flashcard-frontend/README.md

   - [x] The flashcards themselves have a log of styling, which should be in the assets
 - [x] The registration page has a lot of styling in it.
 Move that to the assets
 - [x] The GroupInfo page is a mess.
 Clean it up
-- [ ] Containerise this.
+- [x] Containerise this.
 Have react build the frontend, and serve it with flask.
-  - [ ] Will need to pull the API URL from the environment.
 - [ ] Mobile friendly styling would be nice
+- [ ] Login error reporting to the user is woeful

+## MVP features

+- [ ] Search for and join groups
+- [ ] Leave groups without deleting them!

 ## Bulk imports